 Fair Trade is a good tool for sustainable development.
 For example, Fair Trade principle number 1 is “Creating opportunities for economically marginalized producers”.
 It is perfectly in line with SDG number 1 No poverty.
 Fair Trade principle number 10”Respect for the environment” reflects SDG 12 Responsible consumption and production as well as 13 Climate action and 15 Life on land.
 Another example is Fair Trade principle number 6, which is reflected by SDG 5 Gender equality.
 Finally, Fair Trade practice in its daily work and at grass root level SDG 17: Partnership for the goals.

 Madagascar has been in a deep political and economic crisis starting in 2009 and has suffered from several difficult cyclones in recent years.
 The combination has had a major impact on the economy as a whole and perhaps the worst for the poorest and most marginalized in society.
-The infrastructure, such as Roads and power supply has deteriorated dramatically.
+The infrastructure, such as roads and power supply has deteriorated dramatically.
 In the Africa Competitiveness Report 2017, Madagascar has the bottom rank (ranked 138 out of 138 countries included) regarding road quality.
-In the World Bank report "Doing Business 2017", Madagascar is ranked 185 (out of 190 counted countries) regarding access to electricity.
-These reports also state that political instability and weak institutions are significant barriers to growth and development.
-In March 2017, Madagascar was hit by the cyclone Enawo.
-The cyclone had wind speed up to 230km / h and crossed a large part of the country.
-It was the worst cyclone land experienced in 13 years.
+In the World Bank report "Doing Business Madagascar 2020", Madagascar is ranked close to the bottom (186 out of 190 counted countries) regarding access to electricity.
+The country is ranked 161 when the assessment includes all ten indicators of the report on how difficult or easy it is to start and run a company there.